holderbp/nlme_mcmc/README.md

         * Specify an ordered list of parameters in `mm.list_indiv_x_pars`, which will be the column names for the dataframe.

-        * Set a descriptive name for each parameter as an entry in the `mm.descrip_name` dictionary.
+        * Give a descriptive name for each parameter as an entry in the `mm.descrip_name` dictionary.

         * Set the initial guess values of the parameters in the `indiv_x` dataframe, using the ordered list of individual names (specified in the data module) as an index.

       If there are no `indiv_pop` parameters, or no `indiv_nopop` parameters, for this model hypothesis, create an empty dataframe for that case.

 6. Edit the `evolvemodel` module: